nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 You may know one of them, you may know all of them, but saying "C/C++" just doesn't make any sense.
 Would you ever write in your résumé that you know, e.g., "C/Objective-C"?
 Or "Java/Kotlin"?
 If your answer is _"of course not, they are different languages!"_, such answer is correct and you should stop writing "C/C++".
 Put a damn comma between two different languages.

-Hold on, I can sense some of you saying "but in _my_ case it makes sense because...".
+Hold on, I can sense some of you saying
+> But in _my_ case it makes sense because...

 The general answer is that it would also make sense to write "C, C++".
-Maybe in your very own case it makes sense...I will address that at the appendix of this article.
+Maybe in your very own case it makes sense...I will address that in the appendix of this article.
 Please, bear with me until the end.

 ### Why this article